If you have any used LEGOs lying around the house, then let it be known that you have some cash on your hand.

 While a lot of toys often lose value over time, LEGOs are the exception as they seem to hold value, no matter what kind you have.

-Whether you have a complete set and/or a random bin of pieces, it’s worth something.
+Whether you have a LEGO set and/or a random bin of pieces, it’s worth something.
 I can promise you that.

 In today’s post, I wanted to talk about the many ways you can sell your LEGOs as well as what they could be worth.
 Also, if you’re interested in flipping LEGOs, you could use this guide as guidance as well.